 In 1851 Mary Hewett, aged 25 was living with her parents in Tortworth.
 Nothing more is known about her.

 - Stephen Barber Hewett

-In 1901 Stephen B Hewett, aged 70, single is living by himself at 5 Suffolk Road, Croydon.
-He was a mechinical engineer working on his own account.
+Nothing more is known about Stephen until 1901 when Stephen B Hewett, aged 70, single is living by himself at 5 Suffolk Road, Croydon.
+He was a mechanical engineer working on his own account.